Antonio Vicuña: I know East Bengal is our arch-rival | Goal.com

 The 47-year old manager seemed to have done his fair bit of homework on Indian football as he identified East Bengal as the primary rivals.

 "I know that East Bengal are our main rivals.
+But we are not going to play all the matches against them.
 I don't know Alejandro (Menendez) personally.
 I know he worked at Real Madrid.
 He is a good coach."

 Vicuna revealed that Bagan will be flying to a destination within India for a 10-day camp where they will play a few friendlies as well.